Vincent Ialenti

 Biography:

-Dr. Ialenti's research focuses on planetary environmental security, nuclear waste expert culture, organizational planning temporalities, and military-industrial accident causation.
-His book Deep Time Reckoning (MIT Press, 2020) explores how Finland’s spent nuclear fuel repository safety case experts grappled with potential far future worlds and the limits of human knowledge.
-Vincent has also conducted a multi-year ethnographic study examining the political-economic drivers behind U.S. transuranic nuclear weapons waste drum breach accidents.
-Ialenti's research has been supported by the U.S. National Science Foundation, the Mellon Foundation, the MacArthur Foundation, and The Berggruen Institute.
+Vincent’s research explores matters of planetary environmental security, nuclear waste expert culture, organizational planning temporalities, and military-industrial accident causation.
+His book Deep Time Reckoning (MIT Press, 2020) examines how Finland’s spent nuclear fuel repository safety case experts pondered the limits of knowledge and grappled with distant future societies, bodies, and ecosystems.
+Vincent has also conducted a multi-year ethnographic study examining the technopolitical, financial, and temporal drivers behind U.S. transuranic nuclear weapons waste drum breach accidents.
+His research has been supported by the U.S. National Science Foundation, the Mellon Foundation, the MacArthur Foundation, N Square Collaborative, and The Berggruen Institute.